CamilaBodack/whispering-woman-game-junji-ito/README.md

 # Goal

-Calm her and give her the properly answears, contributing to make her have normal routine.
+Calm her and give her the properly answers, contributing to make her have normal routine.

 # How to play ?

-Run 'Game.java'
+Run 'Game.java'.

 Tested with Java 18.

 # References